MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 >

 ## Begin capturing traces
-After you have entered all input information, select **Start** to begin capturing traces.
+After you enter all input information, select **Start** to begin capturing traces.
 If the inputs are valid, the capture trace process begins.
-Otherwise the fields that contain invalid inputs will be highlighted with red.
+Otherwise the fields that have invalid inputs are highlighted with red.

-Make sure the entered values are accurate, and again select **Start**.
+Make sure the entered values are correct, and again select **Start**.

 After the capture trace has finished running, locate your new trace file in the file location you specified.
-You can monitor the progress of the capture by selecting the bell icon at the bottom left of the navigation pane.
+Select the bell icon at the bottom left of the navigation pane to monitor the progress of the capture.

 ![ProgressOnCapture](./media/database-experimentation-assistant-capture-trace/dea-capture-trace-progress.png)

 **Trace File (.trc)** – Capture Trace writes out a .trc file to the location specified.
-This file contains trace results of the activity of a SQL database.
+This file includes trace results of the activity of a SQL database.
 TRC files are designed to provide more information about errors that are detected and reported by SQL Server.

 ## Frequently asked questions about Capture Trace
 Following are some frequently asked questions about Capture Trace.